clabrugere/evidential-deeplearning/readme.md

 # Evidential deep learning

 This repo implements [Evidential Deep Learning to Quantify Classification Uncertainty](https://arxiv.org/abs/1806.01768).
-The paper proposes a method to quantify uncertainty in a neural network by modeling class probabilities with a Dirichlet distribution parametrized by a neural network.
+The paper proposes a method to model class probabilities with a Dirichlet distribution that is parametrized by a neural network.
+In this setting, the neural network outputs a positive vector representing "evidences" of the truth being on a specific class and serves as parameter of the Dirichlet distribution.
+From that, we can get the probability vector as the mean of the distribution, but most importantly extract "evidences" for each class as a measure of belief and a global uncertainty that can be seen as a distinct class meaning "I don't know".

 Under the Subjective Logic framework, belief mass assignments represent the belief that the truth can be on a given state (or a class in this setting) and it also provides an overall uncertainty quantity such that $` u + \sum_{K} b_k = 1 `$, for K possible states (or classes).
-The overall uncertainty is especially interesting as it provides a flexible mechanism for the neural network to decide "I don't know".

 Belief masses are calculated from evidences: $` b_k = \frac{e_k}{S} `$ where $` S = \sum_{K} (e_k + 1) `$ and the overall uncertainty is defined $` \frac{K}{S} `$.
 Those belief mass assignments correspond to a Dirichlet distribution with parameters $` \alpha_{k} = e_k + 1 `$, and this distribution is used as a prior over the class probabilities.
 The expected probability of a class k is the mean of the Dirichlet distribution: $` P_k = \frac{\alpha_{k}}{ \sum_{K} \alpha_{i} } `$